What is Erectile Dysfunction?

 Psychological Factors

-The characteristics of psychological erectile dysfunction include:
+The characteristics of psychological erectile dysfunction are:

 Erection is only possible if maintained with one partner but not with another.